afadda91/popgen18/practicals/practical_2_basic_GWAS.md

 ```
 ls
 ```
-Your folder gwasEx should now contain a subfolder called data.

-The folder "data" will contain the all files you will use in this exercise.
+Your folder gwasEx should now contain a subfolder called data, containing the all files you will use in this exercise.

 Some of the files are data files, but note that the folder also contain a file called "plink.plot.R"", which contain R code for plotting your results.